astropy/astropy-api/wcs/wcs_api.md

   will automatically set up the infrastructure to show the relevant ticks, labels, and grid.

+* The ``WCSAxes`` class should work with any arbitrary WCS, not just sky coordinates, but also physical quantities.
+In addition, it should in the long-term be able to work with the 'generalized' WCS being planned for Astropy.

 * Make it easy for users to plot and overlay data in world coordinates, and in different coordinate systems.